Holomorphic functions on geometrically finite quotients of the ball: Holomorphic convexity and geometrically finite subgroups

 \begin{lemma} Let $X$ be a complete simply connected Riemannian manifold with negatively pinched curvature, and $P$ a discrete and torsion-free parabolic subgroup of isometries of $X$.
 Then $P$ is cyclic or contains a copy of $\Z^{2}$. \end{lemma}

-\begin{proof}[Proof of Lemma \ref{lem_grp_parab_cyclique_ou_Z2}] By Margulis' lemma, $P$ contains a finite-index nilpotent subgroup $P'$.
+\begin{proof} By Margulis' lemma, $P$ contains a finite-index nilpotent subgroup $P'$.
 Moreover, $P'$ is finitely generated according to \cite{bowditchDiscreteParabolicGroups1993}.
-We distinguish two cases: \begin{itemize}[leftmargin=*] \item If $P'$ is Abelian, then $P'$ is cyclic or contains a copy of $\Z^{2}$.
-Since a virtually cyclic torsion-free group is cyclic, we deduce that $P$ is cyclic or contains a copy of $\Z^{2}$. \item Otherwise, let $g$ be a non-trivial element in the center of $P'$, and $h$ an element of $P'$ which does not belong to the center of $P'$.
+If $P'$ is Abelian, then $P'$ is cyclic or contains a copy of $\Z^{2}$.
+Since a virtually cyclic torsion-free group is cyclic, we deduce that $P$ is cyclic or contains a copy of $\Z^{2}$.
+Otherwise, let $g$ be a non-trivial element in the center of $P'$, and $h$ an element of $P'$ which does not belong to the center of $P'$.
 Then $g$ and $h$ generate a subgroup isomorphic to $\Z$ or $\Z^{2}$.
 Suppose, by contradiction, that this group is cyclic.
 Then $g$ and $h$ are powers of an element $k\in P'$.
 In a torsion-free and finitely generated nilpotent group, the centralizers of an element and its powers coincide, and consequently $g$ and $h$ have the same centralizer in $P'$.
-This yields a contradiction, and consequently $P$ contains a copy of $\Z^{2}$.\qedhere \end{itemize} \end{proof}
+This yields a contradiction, and consequently $P$ contains a copy of $\Z^{2}$.\qedhere \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm-geom-fini-delta-stein}] Let $\Gamma$ be a geometrically finite and torsion-free subgroup of $\PU(n,1)$.
 Assume first that $\Gamma$ is Gromov-hyperbolic.
 Then $\Gamma$ does not contain a copy of $\Z^{2}$, see \cite[Corollary III.$\Gamma$.3.10]{bridsonMetricSpacesNonpositive1999}, so according to Lemma \ref{lem_grp_parab_cyclique_ou_Z2}, the non-trivial parabolic subgroups of $\Gamma$ are cyclic.
 The quotient of the complex hyperbolic space by the action of a cyclic parabolic group is a Stein manifold, as follows, for example, from Theorem \ref{thm-parabolique-abelien-delta-stein}, see also \cite{defabritiisQuotientsUnitBall2001manuel} or \cite{miebachQuotientsBoundedHomogeneous2010}.
 Theorem \ref{thm-quotient-hol-cvx} implies that $\HNC/\Gamma$ is holomorphically convex.